asreview/asreview/docs/source/10minutes_asreview.rst

 Anaconda offers a user-friendly Python environment.
 Besides Anaconda, there are other ways to install Python.
 For example, it is possible to install Python through the CLI.
-However, this approach requires more effort and is prone to error in novice CLI users, which is why we focus on Anaconda in this tutorial.
+However, this approach requires more expertise.
+We recommend following the instructions in this tutorial, which takes the Anaconda route.

 The Anaconda distribution is available for Windows, macOS and Linux, and can be downloaded `here <https://www.anaconda.com/distribution/>`__.
 Users on a SolisLaptop can download the distribution from the Software Center.
 Two versions of the distribution are available, 2.x and 3.x.
-Make sure to download the 3.x distribution, this one is required for the ASReview software.
+Make sure to download the 3.x distribution, which is the one is required for the ASReview software.

-After downloading the distribution, install Anaconda by following on of the manuals below:
+After downloading the distribution, install Anaconda by following one of the manuals below:

 -  For Windows users, `click